 The above items are all financial losses that can be quantified.

-A second component of personal injury cases is known as pain and suffering and is harder to measure.
+The second component of personal injury cases is known as pain and suffering and is harder to measure.
 The damages awarded for pain and suffering depend on a jury’s determination of what is reasonable compensation based on the facts of a specific case.
-A jury may weigh the severity of the brain injury, whether an injury is temporary or permanent and how it affects the quality of your life.
+A jury may weigh the severity of the brain injury, whether an injury is temporary or permanent, and how it affects the quality of your life.

-If you or a loved one has suffered a brain injury caused by another in St Louis, we understand that your family is going through a very trying time.
+If you or a loved one has suffered a brain injury caused by another in St. Louis, we understand that your family is going through a very trying time.
 You will need all the financial resources at your disposal during recovery.